Skip to main content

 • “The writing is genuinely hilarious and I had a blast meeting all the NPCs and cooking their eggs.”

 • “Every single NPC in this game acts the same, saying something weird that is supposed to be funny or deeply thoughtful, but it only works half the time.
-Every other time, it just falls flat or makes no sense.”
+The other half, it just falls flat or makes no sense.”

 • graphics